Pete Alonso: 2025

 On July 6, Alonso was named to the 2025 MLB All-Star Game, the fifth selection of his career.
 During the sixth inning, Alonso gave the National League a 5–0 lead after hitting a three-run home run off of Kansas City Royals pitcher Kris Bubic, becoming the third Met to homer in the All-Star Game, joining Lee Mazzilli (1979) and David Wright (2006).

 On August 2 against the San Francisco Giants, Alonso hit a three-run home run off of pitcher Kai-Wei Teng in the 1st inning, for his 250th career home run.
 He became the second player in franchise history to accomplish the feat along with Darryl Strawberry, who reached that mark on September 18, 1990.

 Facing the Atlanta Braves at Citi Field on August 12, Alonso hit his 253rd career home run to break Strawberry's record, a two-run shot off of Spencer Strider in the 3rd inning.
 He also hit his 254th homer off of pitcher Austin Cox in the 6th inning, for a total of 3 RBI on the day.

 Alonso played in all 162 games for the Mets in 2025, slashing .272/.347/.524 with 38 home runs and 126 RBI.
 He led the National League with a career-high 41 doubles.
-Pete Alonso won his first ever Silver Slugger award for his efforts.
+He won his first ever Silver Slugger award for his efforts.
 On September 28, after the final game of the season, Alonso stated that he would opt out of his contract and elect free agency.